 82% of Canadians feel they have a role to play in the reconciliation process (The Environics Institute), and at this particular moment in time where, after six generations, reconciliation is possible.
 It is essential that the nonprofit sector work alongside Indigenous peoples to develop our collective path.

-Join us for our community-engagement focused webinar…
+Join us in January for our professionally focused webinar

 What does philanthropy have to change to better work with racialized communities?

 Whose voices do we need to elevate?

 What does an ally in philanthropy look like?